 Connect with the reason you chose to do the work you do in the first place.
 Start from a place of service and begin to imagine the problem or challenge that has made your potential client reach out to you.
-Think about how you might be able to help them to resolve that situation and what the impact would be on their lives if you they didn’t get help.
+Think about how you might be able to help them to resolve that situation and what the impact would be on their lives if they didn’t get help.

-Doing this helps you to start to connect in to your potential client and in turn disconnect from what’s going on in your head.
+Doing this helps you to start to connect to your potential client and in turn disconnect from what’s going on in your head.

 4. Invite a potential client to explore whether working together would be a good thing for you both.

 Positioning it as exploring removes pressure from both of you.
 Instead of seeing it as a conversation where you have to “close the sale” you can come from a place of service and put what’s best for the client first.
-This is possible because you’ve connected into them and guided them through a structured sales conversation so that if working together is the right thing it will be clear to both of you, making it easier for you to guide them in a supportive way towards their decision.
+This is possible because you’ve connected to them and guided them through a structured sales conversation so that if working together is the right thing it will be clear to both of you, making it easier for you to guide them in a supportive way towards their decision.

 Be OK with being vulnerable